 This course follows on from the Angular Introduction course and covers the more advanced but widely used features and techniques that Angular has to offer.
-It covers Angular 6 specifically, but much of the material will apply also to Angular 2, Angular 4 and Angular 5.
+It covers Angular including the more recent developments in Angular 8, Angular 9 and Angular 10.
 The course includes the ability to create your own directives, pipes and validators, advanced asynchronous operations and HttpClient calls using observables.
 In addition, automated testing and deployment techniques and other useful features that every developer should be aware of are covered to take your Angular development skills to the next level.

 Contact us for pricing

 PrerequisitesParticipants should be familiar with the basic Angular concepts including angular cli, components, services, directives, pipes, data binding and dependency injection.

 Creating your own custom pipe

 Built in validation